Dallas Card

 I am an assistant professor in the School of Information at the University of Michigan.
 Before that, I was a postdoctoral researcher in the Stanford NLP Group and the Stanford Data Science Institute.
 I received my Ph.D. from the Machine Learning Department at Carnegie Mellon University, where I was advised by Noah Smith.

-My research centers on making machine learning more reliable and responsible, and on using machine learning and natural language processing to learn about society from text.
+My research centers on making machine learning more reliable and responsible, and on using machine learning and natural language processing to learn about society, history, and culture.

 Updates